Thomas Clarkson (Upper Canada): Life and career

-Thomas was born in Scotter, Lincolnshire in 1802 to Anglican parents, he emigrated to York, Upper Canada in 1832 aboard the packet ship the New York not long after the death of his first wife.
-He began specialising in goods on commission, specifically grain and financing and was in partnership with Thomas Brunskill of Thornhill in 1845.
+Thomas was born in Scotter, Lincolnshire in 1802 to Anglican parents, he emigrated to York, Upper Canada in 1832 aboard the packet ship the New York.
+He began specialising in goods on commission, specifically grain and merchant financing.
 In 1842, the business purchased 2,082 gallons of whiskey from Gooderham and Worts.
-Gooderham's own son George Horace Gooderham was schoolboy friends with Thomas', Edward Roper Curzon Clarkson, and alongside Aemilius Jarvis were sailors and members of Royal Canadian Yacht Club on Toronto Island where the Clarkson family owned substantial land holdings.
-By the latter half of the 1840s, Clarkson participated in several financial ventures in Upper Canada; first serving as president of the Annexation Association, before becoming involved in the newly formed Stock Exchange.
-He was one of the original founders of the Toronto Board of Trade, serving as president from 1852 to 1859.
+Gooderham's own son George Horace Gooderham was schoolboy friends with Thomas', Edward Roper Curzon Clarkson, and alongside Aemilius Jarvis the three were sailors and members of Royal Canadian Yacht Club on Toronto Island.
+Thomas' sons had strong ties to the Gooderham and Jarvis' and had substantial land holdings on Toronto Island.

+His first partnerships in Toronto was with Thomas Brunskill of Thornhill in 1845.
+By the latter half of the 1840s, Clarkson participated in several financial ventures in Upper Canada.
+His political advocacy was highly varied.
+Clarkson unsuccessfully ran for political office against James Hervey Price in October 1844 for the first riding of York.
+He was heavily favourited.
+The Montreal Gazette reported that “Mr. Clarkson, merchant, will most likely oppose him.
+Mr. C. Is well known in the riding, and the probability is that he will respond to the call of the electors”.
+Despite being thought of as a conservative and thought of as a member of the Family Compact, he was also a member of the Toronto Annexation Association.
+He served as president of that association in the 1840s.

+During that same era, he increasingly became interested in the newly formed Toronto Exchange.
+He was one of the original founders of the incorporated Toronto Board of Trade, serving as president from 1852 to 1859.
+While the Board of Trade had existed since at least 1830, its incorporation under Upper Canada legislation was a watershed to its legitimacy.
 On his retirement from this post, he expressed caution about the problems of trade in Canada under current policies.

 Thomas supported reducing tariffs on trade and campaigned hard for reduced legislation on trade restriction laws, tariffs, and anti-immigration.
-Alongside other grain merchants, he established the Bank of Toronto and served as director from 1856 to 1858.
+Alongside other grain merchants, he supported the establishment of, and played a critical role in, the formation of the Bank of Toronto.
+Indicative of that involvement, he served as an inaugural director from 1856 to 1858.
+In that same year, he constructed Thomas Clarkson House, still located at 83 Front Street, Toronto.

 The economic depression following 1857 saw some of his ventures fail, notably the Toronto and Georgian Bay Canal Company, a venture in which he appeared at the head of the list of incorporators of the company a year earlier and chaired investor meetings in 1854.

-Work in Milwalkee
+Work in Milwaukee

 Thomas then moved to Milwaukee, Wisconsin, where economic growth proved better prospects.
 Alongside his sons Benjamin Reid and Robert Guy, Thomas established T Clarkson and Sons, a grain and produce commission business which Robert Guy continued to operate upon Thomas' return to Canada in 1864.